 Since these batteries are dual purpose in nature they can be used for both engine starting and deep cycling applications.
 This makes them particularly well suited for fleets such as police vehicles that would like to power their computers and communications equipment without having to idle their engines.
 Auxiliary power units (APU) on trucks provide another example of a no-idling application.

 All of these require energy sources to power loads such as computers and refrigerators with the engines shut off to reduce their carbon footprints and lower gas consumption.

-As discussed in a previous section, properly charged ODYSSEY batteries are capable of delivering as many as 400 cycles to an 80% depth of discharge (DOD) at the 5-hour rate of discharge.
+As discussed in a previous section, properly charged ODYSSEY batteries are capable of delivering as many as 400 cycles to a 75% depth of discharge (DOD).
 A shallower discharge will yield higher cycles, as noted in the cycle life vs. DOD graph shown earlier.
 This is the reason why ODYSSEY batteries are becoming increasingly popular in APU and police fleet applications that require batteries to have both high cycling and excellent engine cranking capabilities in the same package.